Chumthang Makhong

-Chumthang Makhong (English: The Base of Rainbow) is a 2008 Indian Meitei language film directed by Romi Meitei and produced by R.K.
+Chumthang Makhong (English: The Base of Rainbow) is a 2008 Manipuri film directed by Romi Meitei and produced by R.K.
 Chandrabal under the banner of Diana Films.
 It stars Hamom Sadananda, Jolly Irungbam, Abenao Elangbam and Thingom Pritam in the lead roles.
 The film was theatrically released at Usha Cinema, Paona Bazar and many other cinema halls of Manipur in 2009 and performed well at the box office.

 The film got official selection at the 7th Manipur State Film Festival 2010.

-Synopsis

-The love affair between Priyoranjan and Linthoi takes a disastrous turn when the former joins an insurgent group while the latter gets recruited in the police service.
-The game of chase and run goes on in full swing in the backdrop of a conflict torn Manipur.
-Priyoranjan and Linthoi's actions does not prove to be useful for both in the end.